Are cryptocurrencies legal? The quick answer is they are legal in most countries, but some countries have placed blanket bans on their usage.

 The very nature of cryptocurrencies means there is no centralised power monitoring, controlling, or regulating them.
 Instead, users in the network verify and monitor transactions.
 Compared to traditional banking, the process is virtually anonymous.

-Traditional currencies (FIAT) rely on a legal framework and regulated banking institutions that are well established and can trace their origins back, in some cases, for hundreds of years.
-Those banking institutions are in turn monitored by one extent or another by government and central banks.
+Traditional currencies (fiat currencies) rely on a legal framework and regulated banking institutions that are well established and can trace their origins back, in some cases, for hundreds of years.
+Those banking institutions are in turn monitored by governments and central banks.

 Everyone involved in cryptocurrencies will know governments across the globe are trying to get to grips with it and to understand the benefits and the risks.
 Whilst governments generally want to promote innovation and the development of new industries and technologies, they also want to minimise risks to consumers and understand any potential related criminal activity.